Nordic-3/slideshow-app/README.md

 # SlideshowApp
 In this hobby project, the photos I upload will appear as a slideshow.
 The main purpose is to build a homemade digital photo frame from an old laptop LCD screen with a Raspberry Pi.
+It can also generate an episode number for the Friends TV show.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.